Tom Ryan Tom Ryan

 Six years inside the employer services ecosystem at Mercer

-Mercer is a Marsh McLennan subsidiary operating across 130 countries in benefits design, actuarial consulting, HR technology, and workforce strategy for large employers.
+Mercer is a Marsh McLennan subsidiary operating across 130 countries in benefits design, actuarial consulting, HR technology, and workforce strategy for organizations of every size, from small employers to the Fortune 500.

-What Mercer builds bespoke for Fortune 500 clients — plan design, carrier negotiation, compliance infrastructure, risk management — a well-run PEO packages into one product for small employers who can't build it themselves.
+What Mercer builds bespoke for its largest clients — plan design, carrier negotiation, compliance infrastructure, risk management — a well-run PEO packages into one product for small employers who can't build it themselves.
 Same underlying services, different delivery model.
 Six years inside that world made the PEO opportunity obvious.

 • 2024–26